Silica Rule In General Industry & Maritime Might Not See Such Lenience in Enforcement

 Over the past year, safety managers from all across the United States have reached out to us to secure silica medical testing.
 The consensus is that finding companies that offer mobile medical solutions, let alone any full solutions in terms of the new silica rule is quite difficult.
 And, spaces fill up quickly because everyone wants to beat OSHA’s compliance deadlines.

-If you’re part of our mailing list, then you’ve seen that we were really pushing the idea of scheduling early over the past three or four months.
-With just over three months left between now and the June 23 deadline, we strongly encourage anyone in need of silica medical testing to reach out to us and secure a date.
+If you’re part of our mailing list, then you’ve seen that we were really pushing the idea of scheduling early over the past six months.
+With less than three weeks left between now and the June 23 deadline, you might be hard-pressed to secure a date.
 Once enforcement begins, you’ll be given a set amount of time to comply if/when an OSHA inspector shows up on your job site, and it will be significantly harder to scramble around and get everyone tested in that short time frame, let alone find a medical surveillance company that can quickly insert you into its schedule.
 And, with maximum OSHA fines now closing in on $13,000 per serious, other-than-serious, or posting requirements violation, and upwards of $129,000 per willful or repeated violation, your company stands to pay out a hefty chunk of change for being out of compliance.

 In order to keep track of their health and safety programs, most of our clients typically pair their silica rule testing with other medical surveillance tests, such as audiometric testing, DOT physicals, or even flu-shot vaccinations.
 Because we are able to do everything at one time, it provides an added level of convenience, as well as peace of mind.
 Whether or not that is the right solution for you, we still entreat you to put your company and your team in the best position to succeed.